h4ck3rm1k3/db-docs/sqlite/index.md

 # SQLite adapter for upper.io/db

-The `upper.io/db/sqlite` adapter for the [SQLite3 database][3] is a wrapper of the `github.com/mattn/go-sqlite3` driver written by [Yasuhiro Matsumoto][1].
+The `upper.io/db/sqlite` adapter for the [SQLite3 database][3] is a wrapper of the `github.com/mattn/go-sqlite3` driver by [Yasuhiro Matsumoto][1].

-This adapter supports CRUD and transactions.
+This adapter supports basic CRUD queries, transactions, simple join queries and raw SQL.

 ## Installation